Moody's Corporation to Present - GuruFocus.com

-Moody’s Corporation (NYSE: MCO) announced today that Tameka Alsop, Chief Administrative Officer, will speak at the Credit Suisse Technology Conference on Thursday, December 1, 2022.
-Ms. Alsop’s presentation will begin at approximately 10:15 a.m.
+Moody’s Corporation (NYSE: MCO) announced today that Mark Kaye, Chief Financial Officer, will speak at the Redburn CEO Conference on Wednesday, November 30, 2022.
+Mr. Kaye’s presentation will begin at approximately 9:00 a.m.
 Eastern Time and will be webcast live.
 The webcast can be accessed at Moody’s Investor Relations website, ir.moodys.com.

 ABOUT MOODY’S CORPORATION